Treatment for Haemorrhoids (Piles)

 - Keeping your bottom clean and dry

-However, since lifestyle habits like diet and weight are some of the key risk factors for haemorrhoids, there are several other things you can do to stop them from coming back.
+However, since lifestyle habits like diet and weight are some of the key risk factors for haemorrhoids, there are several other things you can do to help prevent them from coming back.

 Drink more water

-Keeping hydrated helps to soften stools, making them easier to pass and reducing the overall strain put onto your rectal area.
-This can not only prevent the future development of haemorrhoids but also help alleviate any discomfort you currently have, by allowing the fibre you eat in your diet to work more effectively.
+Keeping hydrated helps to soften stools, making them easier to pass and reducing the overall strain put onto your rectum and anus.
+This can not only help prevent the future development of haemorrhoids but also help alleviate any discomfort you currently have, by allowing the fibre you eat in your diet to work more effectively.

 Eat more fibre

-Incorporating higher-fibre foods like fruits, vegetables, pulses and whole grains into your diet may help keep your digestive system running smoothly.
+Incorporating higher-fibre foods like fruits, vegetables, beans and grains into your diet may help keep your digestive system running smoothly.

 Exercise regularly

-Performing regular exercise promotes colon health and prevents constipation.
+Performing regular exercise promotes colon health and may prevent constipation.
 However, it’s important to choose the right exercise, as certain types may make the problem even worse.

 Exercises like walking, swimming and yoga, for example, are all generally considered helpful and effective.